AliNisarAhmed/my-notes/Data Intensive Applications/5a - Replication.md

 # Problems with Replication Lag

 For workloads that consist of mostly reads and only a small percentage of writes (a common pattern on the web), Leader-based replication is an attractive option: create many followers, and distribute the read requests across those followers.
 This removes load from the leader and allows read requests to be served by nearby replicas.
-- Thus, leader-based replication is read-scaling architecture
+- **Thus, leader-based replication is read-scaling architecture**

 If an application reads from an _asynchronous_ follower, it may see outdated information if the follower has fallen behind.
 - This leads to apparent inconsistencies in the database: if you run the same query on the leader and a follower at the same time, you may get different results, because not all writes have been reflected in the follower.
 - This inconsistency is just a temporary state, and the replication lag corrects itself once the follower catches up
 - This is called _eventual consistency_

-Three problems that occur due to replication lag:
+Three problems that occur due to replication lag, and guarantees that eliminate them:

-1. Reading your own writes
+1. Losing just submitted data - Reading your own writes
-2. Monotonic Reads
+2. Moving back in time - Monotonic Reads
-3. Consistent Prefix Reads
+3. Causality problems - Consistent Prefix Reads

 ## 1. Reading your own writes